 2001: American Airlines' parent company acquires bankrupt Trans World Airlines.
 TWA, once one of the largest domestic airlines, would fly its last flight before officially becoming part of American Airlines on Dec.
 1, 2001.

-1998: Actress Elle Fanning, the younger sister of fellow actress Dakota Fanning best known for her roles in "Super 8" and "We Bought a Zoo," is born in Conyers, Ga.
+1998: Actress Elle Fanning, the younger sister of fellow actress Dakota Fanning best known for her roles in "Super 8," "We Bought a Zoo" and "Maleficent," is born in Conyers, Georgia.

 1997: A&M Records issues a press release stating that the members of Soundgarden have mutually and amicably decided to disband.
 After several years working on projects and other bands, the grunge band would reunite in 2010 and release their first album in 16 years with 2012's "King Animal."